abelavit/PhoglyStruct/README.md

 Option 1: Same train and test sets as PhoglyStruct classifier

 The train and test datasets used for implementing PhoglyStruct are .mat files by the names 'train' and 'test' respectively.
-The datasets were converted to arff files to train multilayer perceptron on WEKA.
-These datasets were also generated for the CKSAAP_PhoglySite method containing CKSAAP features and its arff files were used to train multilayer perceptron on WEKA for comparison.
-The performance of test set was also obtained for Phogly_PseAAC method by comparing the lysine k predictions when FASTA format of the protein sequence was uploaded to the webserver.
+The datasets were converted to arff files to train multilayer perceptron on WEKA (arff files can be found in 'PhoglyStruct_arffs' folder).
+These datasets were also generated for the CKSAAP_PhoglySite method containing CKSAAP features and its arff files were used to train multilayer perceptron on WEKA for comparison (arff files can be found in 'CKSAAP_arffs' folder).
+The performance of test set was also obtained for Phogly_PseAAC method by comparing the lysine k predictions when FASTA format of the protein sequence was uploaded to its webserver.
+The Phogly_PseAAC predictions of all lysine k is stored in .mat file named 'Phogly_PseAAC_Result'.

 Option 2: Different train and test sets as PhoglyStruct classifier